-Hosting Thanksgiving dinner is no easy feat—especially if it’s your first time.
+Hosting Thanksgiving dinner is no easy feat — especially if it’s your first time.
 But don’t panic!
-With a little planning and preparation, you can throw a delicious holiday dinner that’ll impress all your guests.
+With a little planning and preparation, you can pull off a delicious dinner that’ll impress all your guests.
 Not sure where to start?
 Don’t worry about that either.
-We mapped out a week-long timeline of what you should do and when, so Thanksgiving Day goes off without a hitch.
+We’ve mapped out a week-long timeline of what you should do and when, so everything goes off without a hitch.

 1 Week To Go